SiyiLiu1/LP/README.txt

-3. Extra feature:  4 marks "lexicographic" to prevent cycling caused by Largest coefficient rule.
+3. Extra feature:  use "lexicographic" to prevent cycling caused by Largest coefficient rule.

 I add epsilons have same number with slack variable to my "optimal" dictionary, with keys same as slack values's keys.